 - Protect channels from restreaming

 - Manage a group of Flussonic streamers by using a unique Pipelines solution

 - Load balance channels among a group of servers

 - Load balance clients among Edge servers

-The huge benefit Catena offers is that you can keep all streams' and users' data in a centralized database and don't have to worry about backing up each streamer.
+The huge benefit Catena offers is that you can keep all channels' and users' data in a centralized database and don't have to worry about backing up each streamer.
 Also, with the Catena's single unified web interface you can conveniently manage your entire service.